sunny-zuo/sir-goose-bot/README.md

 ## Setup

-If you'd like to add this bot to your own server, you can message Dark#4321 on Discord to request a bot invite link for the version hosted by me.
-Currently, I'm using Heroku for bot hosting and MongoDB Atlas for the database.
+If you'd like to add this bot to your own server, you can message me (Dark#4321) on Discord for an invite link, or by email at bot@sunnyzuo.com

-You can also host the bot yourself.
-Rename the `.env.example` file to `.env` and set your own values for each environment variable.
-Run `node index.js` to start the bot.

-Once started, you can configure the settings via bot commands to meet the needs of your server.
-These are the configurable settings: (default values in brackets)
+Self hosting is also possible, but you'll need to first get O365 app registration for OAuth access.

-* **prefix**: The prefix that the bot responds to (`~`)
+* **prefix**: The prefix that the bot responds to (`$`)
 * **verificationEnabled**: Enable or disable verification (`false`)
 * **verificationProgram**: The UWaterloo program users must be in to get the verified role (`VPA/Software Engineering`)
 * **verifiedRole**: The name of the role that users part of the verificationProgram get assigned (`SE`)
 * **guestRole**: The role to assign guests, which are defined as users who have verified but are part of a different program (`Non-SE`)
 * **autoGuest**: Whether or not to automatically assign guest roles (`true`)

+---

+<sup>1</sup> As of time of writing, that I am aware of.